Table of Contents

 If you’re holding on to clothes, furniture, books, or other items you no longer want or need, you could be sitting on a way to make some extra money while decluttering.

-What to do with all the profits that start rolling in?
-You might want to bank it and earn some interest.
+What to do with all the extra cash that starts rolling in?
+You might want to bank it and earn a competitive return on those funds.

 Interested in opening an online bank account?
 When you sign up for a SoFi Checking and Savings account with direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
 Qualifying accounts can even access their paycheck up to two days early.